 Kevin Matthew Bauer, aka Isabella...

-Kevin Matthew Bauer, 34, of Rehoboth Beach, passed away at 4:20 a.m., Monday, March 20, 2017, arguably the most unique, quirky, sassy, and entertaining man you could ever meet.
-Kevin was born in Villa Nueva, Guatemala Feb.
-12, 1983, and was adopted by Sharon and Edward Bauer when he was 9 weeks old.
+Kevin Matthew Bauer, 34, of Rehoboth Beach, passed away at 4:20 a.m., Monday, March 20, 2017, arguably the most unique, quirky, sassy, and entertaining man you could ever meet, Kevin was born in Villa Nueva, Guatemala Feb.
+12, 1983, and adopted by Sharon and Edward Bauer when he was 9 weeks old.
+Kevin soon became an older brother when Bryan was born.

 Start the conversation, or Read more at Cape Gazette.